-Flooding: The city is quite vulnerable to flooding, as both the historical evidence and the potential flood loss tables (Tables 3.9 and 3.10) indicate.
+Flooding: The city is quite vulnerable to flooding, as both the historical evidence and the potential flood loss tables (Tables 3.8 and 3.9) indicate.
 Dry Run Creek runs through the heart of the community, while Firesteel Creek and Enemy Creek flow through areas just north and south of the city (see Figures 3.4a and 3.4b).
 A total of over \$3.5 million of residential and commercial property is vulnerable to flooding in Mitchell, as is some important infrastructure.
 The city's water treatment plant is partially located in the floodplain below the Lake Mitchell Dam (see Figure 3.4a).
 Two major businesses - a cement plant and a car dealership - are located in the Dry Run Creek flood hazard area (Figure 3.4b).
 Drought: The city is somewhat vulnerable to drought.
 However, its water supply through the Davison Rural Water System is secure.
 Davison has never had difficulty delivering enough water to the town.
+In the past, prior to joining Davison Rural Water delivering enough water to the town.
 In the past, prior to joining Davison Rural Water, Mitchell's water source was Lake Mitchell.
 When the water level in the lake was low, the city would ask its residents to cut back on non-essential water use.